mmistakes/minimal-mistakes/data/_posts/2023-04-23-italy-and-the-shape-of-pasta.md

 ---

-*Oh, I have newsletter (see link in navigation above), if you want to get things like this and more in your inbox you can subscribe from here, entering your email.
+*Oh, I have a newsletter (see link in navigation above), if you want to get things like this and more in your inbox you can subscribe from here, entering your email.
 It's free.*

 <iframe
 scrolling="no"